Full Spectrum vs. Broad Spectrum CBD for Anxiety - FOCL

 These gummies are made from broad or full spectrum CBD and delicious ingredients to make consuming CBD as stress-free as possible.

 You can achieve the same calming experience with our Premium CBD Drops that pack the soothing properties of broad spectrum or full spectrum CBD and the unique health-impacting properties of MCT oil.
-This product calms your body, soothes your mind, and is precisely what you need to wind down after a tiring, busy day.
+This CBD product calms your body, soothes your mind, and is precisely what you need to wind down after a tiring, busy day.